 Real Numbers from Real Practices

-Practices using AI scheduling agents report no-show reductions of 30% to 45%.
-For a practice losing $20,000 per month to empty chairs, that is $6,000 to $9,000 recovered monthly.
-The front desk typically saves 15 to 20 hours per week on scheduling tasks, freeing staff to focus on patients in the office.
+Practices using AI scheduling agents report fewer no-shows and less time spent on scheduling tasks, freeing staff to focus on patients in the office.
 If you are comparing AI agents to simpler tools like Zapier for healthcare automation, see our detailed breakdown at /blog/custom-ai-vs-zapier-healthcare-automation.

 How This Works With Your Existing Systems